 Boron is necessary for healthy bones and plays an important role in bone tissue regeneration.
 It is also utilized by the body for hormone activation and regulation, such as estrogen and vitamin D.

-Other functions of Boron are found in wound healing, nutrient absorption, antioxidant production, and heavy metal detoxification 38.
+Other bodily functions that make use of Boron include wound healing, nutrient absorption, antioxidant production, and heavy metal detoxification 38.

-Since Boron plays such a significant role in making antioxidants and reducing free radical damage, a deficiency is linked to increases in cancer and other autoimmune disorders.
+Since Boron plays such a significant role in making antioxidants and therefore indirectly reducing free radical damage, a deficiency is linked to a lesser immune function and loss of vitality.

-Further research shows that Boron deficiency seems to be related to impaired electrical activity in the brain.
-This could be due to heavy metal toxicity, hormonal imbalance or impaired magnesium absorption, however more research needs to be done before we can say precisely why.
+Further research shows that severe Boron deficiency seems to be related to impaired electrical activity in the brain.
+This could be due to increased toxicity, hormonal imbalances or impaired magnesium absorption, however more research needs to be done before we can say precisely why.